MicrosoftDocs/win32/desktop-src/AD/binding-to-active-directory-domain-services.md

 In the examples above, "LDAP:" specifies the LDAP provider.
 "GC:" uses the LDAP provider to bind to the Global Catalog service to execute fast queries.

-"<host name>" specifies the server to bind to and is optional.
+"&lt;host name&gt;" specifies the server to bind to and is optional.
 If possible, do not specify a server.
 It is also possible to bind to an object in a different domain.
-To do this pass the domain naming system (DNS) name of the target domain for "<host name>".
+To do this pass the domain naming system (DNS) name of the target domain for "&lt;host name&gt;".
 For example, to bind to the Users container in the domain2 domain of fabrikam.com, the binding string would be "LDAP://domain2.fabrikam.com/CN=Users,DC=domain2,DC=fabrikam,DC=com".

-"<object name>" represents a specific object in Active Directory Domain Services.
+"&lt;object name&gt;" represents a specific object in Active Directory Domain Services.
 The object name can be a distinguished name or an object GUID.

 For more information about LDAP binding strings, see [LDAP ADsPath](https://docs.microsoft.com/windows/desktop/ADSI/ldap-adspath).